decentraland/bronzeage-node/README.md

 But of course, there is a benefit to having a multi-process architecture: the worker processes can die on their own without disturbing the master process.

-BCoin uses [secp256k1-node][secp256k1-node] for ecdsa verification, which is a node.js binding to Pieter Wuille's blazingly fast [libsecp256k1][libsecp256k1] library.
+Decentraland Node uses [secp256k1-node][secp256k1-node] for ecdsa verification, which is a node.js binding to Pieter Wuille's blazingly fast [libsecp256k1][libsecp256k1] library.

-In the browser, bcoin will use [elliptic][elliptic], the fastest javascript ecdsa implementation.
+In the browser, decentraland will use [elliptic][elliptic], the fastest javascript ecdsa implementation.
 It will obviously never beat C and hand-optimized assembly, but it's still usable.

 #### Benefits

 The real feature of javascript is that your code will run almost anywhere.
-With bcoin, we now have a full node that will run on almost any browser, on laptops, on servers, on smartphones, on most devices you can imagine, even by simply visiting a webpage.
+With decentraland, we now have a full node that will run on almost any browser, on laptops, on servers, on smartphones, on most devices you can imagine, even by simply visiting a webpage.

 ## Disclaimer

-BCoin does not guarantee you against theft or lost funds due to bugs, mishaps, or your own incompetence.
+Decentraland Node does not guarantee you against theft or lost funds due to bugs, mishaps, or your own incompetence.
 You and you alone are responsible for securing your money.